cheukhongip/Autonomous-Vehicle-Path-and-Speed-Tracking-in-CARLA/README.md

 For longitudinal control, I tuned a PID controller to provide stable and accurate speed tracking.

-For lateral control, I implemented a waypoint-based steering controller to keep the vehicle aligned with the reference path and follow the racetrack smoothly.
+For lateral control, I implemented a waypoint-based steering controller(Pure Pursiut) to keep the vehicle aligned with the reference path and follow the racetrack smoothly.

 ## Results